rozek/node-red-ai-toolkit/README.md

 applications using AI technologies - free of charge and even for beginners or casual programmers

-> **Nota bene**: this toolkit is currently under active development.
+> **Important**: this toolkit is currently being developed very actively.
 After the first hectic "quick preview" for the Backdrop Builders Contest, development is now back on the usual, more careful path.
-Please be patient until around mid-December before a practically usable version is released
+Please be patient until before Christmas when a practically usable version should be released

+> Just a small note: if you like this module and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ## Installation ##